 – Circulation before cementing (casing on bottom)

-o Identify any erratic behavior of the pumping pressure; continue circulation until mostly removed while constantly monitoring the shakers.
-Determine extended circulation time to ensure hole is clean before cementing.
+o Identify any erratic behavior of the pumping pressure; continue circulation until mostly removed while continually monitoring the shakers.
+Determine extended circulation time to ensure that the hole is clean before cementing.

-o Properties of the mud before cementing must be defined by balancing hole stability targets and cement placement.
-In case mud rheology could be lowered, hole stability permitting, do it only when hole cleaning is established.
+o We need to define the properties of the mud before cementing, by balancing hole stability targets and cement placement.
+In case mud rheology can be lowered, hole stability permitting, do this only when we establish complete hole cleaning.

 o Proper and detailed pre-job planning is mandatory.
-This would ensure that the crew is fully aware of the planned actions and their role in the cementing operation.
+This will ensure that the crew is fully aware of the planned actions and their role in the cementing operation.

 o Do not pump scavenger slurries.
-These slurries are recommended in certain circumstance where additional abrasive action ahead of the cement slurry is seen as a benefit.
-However, if there is a risk of packing off the annulus this effect would be rather negative.
+We recommend these slurries in specific circumstances where additional abrasive action ahead of the cement slurry is a benefit.
+However, if there is a risk of packing off the annulus this effect would be somewhat negative.
 Additionally, these cement slurries can be extremely unstable, particularly at lower rates.

-o Ensure the spacer is stable, i.e. the solids are properly suspended and fluid rheology is as designed.
+o Ensure the spacer is stable, i.e. the solids are adequately suspended and fluid rheology is as designed.
 Proper hydration of bentonite and any other polymer in the formula is of paramount importance.

-o Pumping rate as high as possible (within fracture gradient limit), ensuring annular velocity while cementing is always above the annular velocity estimated from hydraulic software for hole cleaning.
+o The pumping rate should be as high as possible (within the fracture gradient limit).
+A high rate ensures annular velocity.
+(While cementing, pumping is always above the annular velocity estimated from hydraulic software for hole cleaning).

 o Reduce the u-tube effect and static periods (dropping plugs) while cementing.

-o The volume of the washouts should not be considered for cement slurry volume calculations, because the cement will not likely go inside.
+o The volume of the washouts should not be considered for cement slurry volume calculations.
+The reason for this is because the cement will likely not go inside.

 o If possible, prepare proper plans to ensure how reciprocation will be done and maintained during the cement job.
-Casing reciprocation can also be used as a contingency in case signs of pack off are seen in combination with the following pumping strategy:
+We use casing reciprocation as a contingency in case signs of pack-off are seen in combination with the following pumping strategy:

-- Erratic behaviour, sudden fluctuation or unstable pumping pressure would likely indicate the possibility of a pack off.
+- Erratic behaviour, sudden fluctuation or unstable pumping pressure would likely indicate the possibility of an annular pack off.